 Those of us living in cities may be blind to this steady decline in biodiversity.
 Even for those of us who do get out into nature, we may feel that we are powerless to reverse this worrying trend.

-As Yago wrote in his article “Beyond veganism: Capitalism, Feminism and Self-awareness”, there are many changes that we can make to live more sustainably.
+As Yago wrote in his article “Beyond veganism: Capitalism, Feminism and Self-awareness”, there are many changes that we can make in order to live more sustainably.
 There are also some practical ways you can welcome wildlife into your urban world.

 Take action, be creative and reconnect with nature!

 If you’re lucky enough to have a garden, there are various ways you can create wild areas.
 You could build a small pond for amphibians, plant trees or turn part of your lawn into a wildflower meadow!

 In cities, outdoor space is often a premium, so you need to work with what you have.
 With a bit of imagination, creativity and hard work, even a patio, balcony or window ledge can become a small haven for nature.

 Vegetation is the starting point of most ecosystems and a vertical garden is a great way to create your own green space.
 Choose a sheltered, sunny spot and select plants that suit your local climate.

 In order to attract pollinators, like butterflies and bees, you need to provide them with a source of nectar or pollen.
 Flowers with a simple, flat structure (e.g. Geranium and Cosmos) are easiest for insects to feed on.
 Try to place each plant in groups, so that the colour and scent are easy for insects to detect.

 There are hundreds of vertical garden designs on Pinterest, but here’s our selection of simple solutions for a low-cost vertical garden.

 - get hold of some second hand pallets and turn them on end